August Family-Friendly Events Guide

 West Friendship, MD

-The Howard County Fair is celebrating its 76th year of fair fun.
+The Howard County Fair is celebrating its 77th year of fair fun.
 Treat your family to fair food, carnival rides and games, pony rides, pig races, and more.
-Children 12 and under are free.
-Members of the military and seniors can enter for free on designated days.
+Children 12 and under are FREE.

 August 6, 13, and 20